campersonguy/CPT-AT-3/README.md

 ### **Basic Algorithm - Creating an Account - Pseudocode**

-    1. Declare variables: username, password, confirmpassword
+    1. Declare variables: username, password, confirmpassword, email, verificationcode, matchverificationcode
-    2. Prompt user to enter a username and password
+    2. Prompt user to enter a username, password and email
-    3. Get username and password
+    3. Get username, password and email
-    4. Display username and password
+    4. Display username, password and email
     5. IF username is taken, THEN
         5.1.
 DO
             5.1.1.
 Display error message "Username is taken"